 340 Programming Languages (3)

-Develops the concepts of language structure and uses these as a basis for comparing several lan-guages.
-Formal language definitions are introduced, and the concepts of syntax, semantics and pragmatics are discussed.
-Pre-requisite: 320 or permission of the instructor.
+Develops the concepts of language structure and uses these as a basis for comparing several languages.
+Formal language definitions are introduced, and the concepts of syntax, semantics, and pragmatics are discussed.
+The emphasis is on languages with inherently different programming paradigms than students have been exposed to in other courses.
+Prerequisite: 211.

 345 Mobile Application Development (3)